By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 - American Academy of Neurology (AAN).
 “Stroke symptoms associated with developing memory and thinking problems, even without stroke.”
 ScienceDaily.
-Accessed August 29, 2016.
+Last accessed March 11, 2022.

 - Centers for Disease Control.
 Leading Causes of Death.
-Accessed August 26, 2016.
+Last accessed March 11, 2022.

 - Kelley BJ, et al. Report of stroke-like symptoms predicts incident cognitive impairment in a stroke-free cohort.
 Neurology.
 2013 Jul 9;81(2):113–8.